 1. Effective problem-solving skills

-Restaurant general managers deal with various personalities and issues that pop up spontaneously.
+Restaurant general managers deal with multiple personalities and issues that pop up spontaneously.
 A talented manager continually adjusts their priorities in response to what’s happening around them.

 2. Solid organizational skills

-When it comes to establishing training and prep procedures, you need someone that will keep the line moving.
-This isn’t only about checklists; it’s also about creating a good workflow for your employees.
+For team training and daily prep, you need someone that will keep the line moving.
+This isn’t only about checklists.
+Look for a candidate who can create a good workflow for your employees.

 3. Clear communication skills

-General managers need to be able to concisely explain new procedures.
+General managers need to be able to concisely explain practices and procedures.
 They also have to be comfortable speaking with employees, customers and public officials.

 4. Strong interpersonal skills

-General managers help define the culture of your restaurant.
-Look for someone who is empathetic and able to work with a variety of personality types.
+General managers help define the culture of a restaurant.
+Look for someone who is empathetic and able to work with and motivate a variety of personalities.

 Got a question?
-Our team of licensed, U.S.-based insurance professionals are ready to chat.
+Our team of licensed, U.S.-based insurance professionals are standing by.